ResponsibilityJanuary 11, 2021 2021-05-05 8:48

 We are aware that online activities like using the internet, using conference call programs, e-mailing etc. are also using up energy and resources and are in no way carbon neutral.
 For example one Search on Google uses up 7g of CO2.
 If you scale that up to the masses of searches the global community enters every day – 3,5 Billions – the numbers skyrocket (derStandard.at 2019).
 Therefore we are using the eco friendly search engine “ecosia” that plants trees for every entered search.

 This topic is connected to the SDGs 9 and 13.

-The Climate Crisis is the most pressing challenge humanity is facing at the moment which is also brought forward by the Fridays for Future initiative and more and more political commitments towards sustainability. circle17 wants to contribute to solutions by addressing the topic of resilience in connection with the SDGs in the cycle of 2020/21 and by promoting sustainability as a practice for businesses (*link to current cycle).
+The Climate Crisis is the most pressing challenge humanity is facing at the moment which is also brought forward by the Fridays for Future initiative and more and more political commitments towards sustainability. circle17 wants to contribute to solutions by addressing the topic of resilience in connection with the SDGs in the cycle of 2020/21 and by promoting sustainability as a practice for businesses.
 In this year’s cycle we have one track especially dedicated to this topic.